Florida State Road 17

 State Road 17 (SR 17), also formerly known as U.S. Route 27 Alternate (US 27 Alt.), is a north-south state road in the U.S. state of Florida.
 It is split into two sections.

 The road provides scenic views as it winds through the hills of the Lake Wales Ridge.
+Since February 16, 2005, the northern section of SR 17 has been designated The Ridge Scenic Highway.

 Route description

 Southern segment

 It runs from Sebring in Highlands County as "Lakeview Drive."
 When Lakeview Drive becomes Highlands County Road 634, State Road 17 branches off to the northeast onto "Ridgewood Drive" through downtown Sebring into a traffic circle that includes Center Avenue and Commerce Avenue before continuing north-northwest of the city, entering Avon Park from the east as "Cornell Street."

 At a four-way stop, it turns north, at the intersection with Memorial Drive.
 South of the intersection, Memorial Drive is Highlands County Road 17A, while Cornell Street continues west as an unmarked local street.
 SR 17 follows Memorial Drive northbound until it reaches Main Street (Highlands CR 64 east of Memorial Drive), where it turns west.
-The road winds around the southern shores of Lake Verona, then it becomes a divided bouleavard as it passes through Avon Park's downtown until it intersects US 27/98 at the eastern terminus of FL 64.
+The road winds around the southern shores of Lake Verona, then it becomes a divided boulevard as it passes through Avon Park's downtown until it intersects US 27/98 at the eastern terminus of SR 64.